PeterKucirek/wsp-matrix-butler/README.md

 A SQLite-based mini-file system for organizing matrix files for MTO's Greater Golden Horseshoe Model V4.

-Matrix Butler is developed and maintained by WSP Canada's Systems Analytics for Policy group.

 ## Installation

 Matrix Butler can be installed with conda by running: